kabouzeid/mini-kit/README.md

 pip install mini-kit
 ```

-You now have two tiny helpers that play nicely together:
+You now have three tiny helpers that play nicely together:

 1. `mini.config` loads plain-Python configs.
 Start with a single dictionary, then grow into composable templates and parent chains without learning a new DSL.
 2. `mini.builder` turns dictionaries into Python objects.
 Supports both registry shortcuts and fully qualified import paths.
+3. `mini.trainer` provides a lightweight training framework with hooks for logging, checkpointing, and customization.

-The example below shows both pieces in action.
+The example below shows `mini.config` and `mini.builder` in action.

 ```python
 # configs/model.py